 INCOMING DIVISION LEADERS’ FORUM

-Pastor Parmenas Shirima moderated this forum, which consisted of the Leaders of the six divisions presenting both the potential and the dangers in each division.
-For the Pastor Alfred Ngwenya explained that there are 55 countries in Africa, and the message of Reform has reached thirty of them.
+Pastor Parmenas Shirima moderated this forum, which consisted of the Leaders of the six divisions presenting both the potential and the dangers in their areas.
+Pastor Alfred Ngwenya explained that there are 55 countries in Africa, and the message of Reform has reached thirty of them.
 There is a wide variety of different languages, religions, and cultures in the African continent.
-The plan is to have each worker train another, each leader train another, and each each minister train another.
+The plan is to have each worker train another, each leader train another, and each minister train another.

 The Asian Division will be led in the new term by Pastor Roland De La Paz.
 Asia is the largest continent, here are 4.5 billion people in China–59.7 percent of the world population of about 7 billion people.
 There are plans to train leaders, make fields and unions autonomous, and inspire the young people to participate in church activities.

 Pastor Francesco Caputo, re-elected Leader of the European Division, explained that the countries of Europe have about 25 different languages.
 The plan is to have a headquarters office for the European Division.
 Prayers are solicited for this division.

 Pastor Danilo Monterroso will lead the Latin American Division again, as he has for the last four years.
 Of the 18 countries in the region.
 15 speak primarily Spanish, with Brazil speaking Portuguese, Belize speaking English, and French Guyana speaking French.
 Out of 180 million people in the division, there are 14,750 members–a small percentage.
 The plan is to hold symposiums, streamline the administration, preserve the Biblical doctrine, raise the standards of health, and plan music encounters.